Case Study

 Instead of having a discovery phase, we had a stakeholder that was certain he knew what the agents' really wanted.
 We also had a compressed timeline for this project since it needed to be done yesterday.
 Due to these factors we skipped user testing until after beta.

 We were then given our requirements & use cases from that stakeholder and recycled a user persona from a previous project (it was also an agent tool).
+As a tool that everyone in the company used at some point, it is mission critical and must never be broken.

 As titles were "fuzzy" and people were encouraged to wear many hats, I came up with some ideas that went from wireframe to hifi comps for team discussion.
 After choosing a solution to go with we immediately went into building it on the front-end.

+As all the information had come from the considered subject matter expert stakeholder, everyone followed his lead in looking at the new beta (Fig 2) and it was released to users.
 I don't enjoy waiting to get user feedback until after a project is considered "done" because often, well, it's not done yet.
 The lack of earlier user feedback hid the fact that our requirements and assumptions were incorrect.
 We then took the feedback and went to work on a new design, looking at some of the previous designs that didn't make the cut earlier because of the previous requirements.

-With our new requirements, I again translated the hi-fi design into a working front-end (Fig 2) in js, reusing some of the code from the first time.
+With our new requirements, I again translated the hi-fi design into a working front-end (Fig 3) in js, reusing some of the code from the first time.
 At this time it was tested by QA(again) and by said stakeholder(again) for UAT, passed and was released.

 I bet you didn't guess we'd have to redesign it again.
 I came up with the idea to use dropdowns to keep the size of the search bar to be the same as the original to not decrease the search results.
 "But the extra clicks!!!", our expert exclaimed.
 I asked a PM for some some agents that we could use for actual user testing, using the fact that not doing this has led us to redoing the design 3 times.
 It worked this time.